 If you suffer severe injuries, it is possible that you will exceed the maximum coverage amounts set for PIP coverage.
 In this case, we can assist you in filing a third-party claim.
 A third-party claim seeks compensation from the at-fault driver.

-Although the Florida statute of limitations for third-party injury claims is four years, it is best to begin the process as soon as possible.
+Although the Florida statute of limitations for third-party injury claims is two years, it is best to begin the process as soon as possible.
 Filing a third-party claim requires that we determine fault through negligence.
 This is often established with the following documents:

 - Police report